yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/_index.md

 ---
-title: CDC - logical replication
+title: Using logical replication
-headerTitle: CDC - logical replication
+headerTitle: Using logical replication
-linkTitle: CDC - logical replication
+linkTitle: Using logical replication
 description: CDC or Change data capture is a process to capture changes made to data in the database.
 headcontent: Capture changes made to data in the database
 image: /images/section_icons/index/develop.png